 Cross-grained scratches can destroy the looks of all attractive items.
 That can occur on the floor surfaces, craft items, and furniture.
 Sanding with the grain is a perfect solution to scratches created by cross-grain.
 Here I will show you how to fix sanding against the grain-

 - Must do the sanding process by hand.
 Take coarse sandpaper, then sand out deep cross-grain scratch marks over the surfaces.
 Try to remember which grit sandpaper you used before; try to take the same grit paper for getting a better result.

 - Now take a new grit paper and sand again.
 Like- if you take 80 grit paper, soon retake 100 grit paper and sand.
 Wipe the area with a cloth after finishing the second sanding process.
 And then see the surface; if the scratch marks are still visible, change the sandpaper grit like 180 and sand again.

 - Take a pull scraper; try to remove the scratches from the corner of the floor, other hardwoods, and cabinets as soon as possible.
 Fix the scraper blade on edge, then give light pressure; after that, pull the scraper toward you along the grain with the fine grit paper( 150 grit).
 Don’t try to use the scrapper on the veneered surface.

-From the very beginning, you will be very much careful about not sanding against the grain.
-The above topics will help you to fix the problem if you san in anti grain direction.
+You will be very careful about not sanding against the grain from the very beginning.
+The above topics will help you fix the problem if you san in anti grain direction.
 Another thing I want to clarify is that if the scratches come from the belt sander, then remove it with the help of a belt sander.
 If you can, then use the orbital sander.